-Did Salman Khan Recommend Yogita Bihani For Ekta Kapoor’s Show Dil Hi Toh Hai!
+Did Salman Khan Recommend Yogita Bihani For Ekta Kapoor’s Show Dil Hi Toh Hai?

 When asked if she thinks Salman had suggested her name for the show, she said, "No idea but if I meet him, I will ask him.
 It was more like Sony people had seen me in Dus Ka Dum promo.
 They liked my face and suggested to Balaji (Telefilms) and makers of one more show.
 I got Balaji's show first.
 But I will thank Salman Khan if I meet him."

-Dil Hi Toh Hai Is Perfect Launch For Her!
+Dil Hi Toh Hai Is The Perfect Launch For Her?

 She feels that the show is a perfect launch for her and it is no less than a movie.
 The actress also clarified that Dil Hi Toh Hai is not a remake of Kabhi Khushi Kabhie Gham.
 It is a love story and family is involved.
-There is no Poo (Kareena Kapoor) and she is not playing Kajol's role!
+She adds that there is no Poo (Kareena Kapoor) and she is not playing Kajol's role!

 Yogita Plays A Doctor